berndporr/pyusbdux/README.rst

       # open comedi
       dux.open()

-      # Start data acquisition in the background: one channel, fs=250Hz
+      # Start asynchronous data acquisition in the background: one channel, fs=250Hz
       dux.start(1,250)

-      # Now we just read data at our convenience in a loop or timer or thread
+      # Now we read data at our convenience in a loop or timer or thread
+      # The following lines need to be repeated

       # Let's check if samples are available
       if (dux.hasSampleAvilabale() == 0):